superfly/docs/flyctl/cmd/flyctl_info.md

-Shows information about the application on the Fly platform, including its
+Shows information about the application on the Fly platform

+Information includes the application's
 * name, owner, version, status and hostname
 * services
 * IP addresses

 ## Usage
 ~~~
 flyctl info [flags]
 ~~~